 It’s not all doom and gloom though.
-We’ve laid out the key elements that effect your pull-ups, now let’s look at some targets and systems you can use to give you the best chance possible to complete pull-ups.
+We’ve laid out the key elements that affect your pull-ups, now let’s look at some targets and systems you can use to give you the best chance possible to complete pull-ups.

 - Lift Heavy – Get comfortable with being under tension.
 It takes time for muscles, tendons and ligaments to adapt to the demands.
-Enjoy learning to pull big weights in your deadlift and bent over row.
+Enjoy learning to pull big weights in your deadlift and bent-over row.

 - Body Composition – Focus on getting to a healthy range of body composition.
-The side effects of this will be increased energy and ability to train, less risk of lifestyle related diseases and better strength to weight ratio.
+The side effects of this will be increased energy and ability to train, less risk of lifestyle-related diseases and better strength-to-weight ratio.

 - Extension – Get into extension patterns to offset the desk hours.
 Focus on horizontal pulling exercises at a ratio of 2 pulls to every 1 push.

 So how do beginners do pull ups?
 Before we get to the full pull up we should look at the movements, exercises and progressions that will help you achieve your first pull up.
 If you are starting from scratch this may take some time but is relatively straightforward.

 In the tutorial video provided you will find the sets and reps for each level.